 It really is the best thing since sliced bread!
 You can try out premium for free for the first month!
-I've been using premium for over a year now and could never go back.
+I've been using premium forever and could never go back.
 It's less than $5 per month, so it's a no brainer for me!

 Buffer is the app I use to manage my own social media - I like the ease of adding things to Buffer directly from within Feedly and Pocket, two other apps I also use.

 I use the free version and it works very well for me.
 I love the analytics I get as well, which tells me which platform gets the most engagement and where I need to spend a bit of extra time.